frxception/docker-react-node-mysql-app/backend/README.md

 $ npx prisma migrate dev
 ```

-After that, seed data is now added.
+After that, seeded data is now planted in the db ;-)

 ## API